KingFeddy/AMXGraphSearch/results/granite_rapids/medoid_batching_measured.md

 End-to-end measurement of the implemented medoid-block BF16 GEMM batch controller.
 This is the built-and-measured counterpart to the projections in corrected_amdahl_analysis.md.
-Full discussion in README Phase 9.
+Full discussion in [research log, Phase 9](../../docs/research-log.md#phase-9-medoid-hop-0-batch-controller--implementation-and-measurement).

 ## Design (one line)
 Phase 1 (serial): one BF16 cblas_gemm_bf16bf16f32 over all N queries x R